 Many humans need to procreate and parent.
 Fewer – though still many – require that the object of parenting be the result of their own personal intimate activities.
 Some – fewer than I’d like – can be content with parenting those who did not come from their loins.

-All, regardless of gender or sexual inclination, eventually grieve the loss.
-I have never known a Night Child made barren by adoption into my family who did not in time regret their inability to create offspring of their own.
+Most, regardless of gender or sexual inclination, eventually grieve the loss.
+I have known few among the Night Child made barren by adoption into my family who did not in time regret their inability to create offspring of their own.

 I do not know why this is.